icinganalysis/icinganalysis.github.io/content/basics/basics.md

 ## Future additions

-"Intermediate" topics, which required mathematics and computer skills, are in-work, but are not yet available:
+"Intermediate" topics, which require mathematics and computer skills, are in-work, but are not yet available:

 - Using handbook design and analysis methods